 Overweight or obesity in children is a serious health concern.
 Overweight children are more likely to have high cholesterol, high blood pressure, and type 2 diabetes.
 They also may deal with social discrimination from their peers, which can lead to poor self-esteem and depression.
 What’s more, overweight kids have a higher chance of becoming overweight or obese adults.

 But what does this mean?
 How do you know if your child is overweight?
 The best way to find out is to schedule a visit with your child's doctor, who can tell you if your child’s weight is in a healthy range.
 But if you are concerned that your child may be overweight, there are some other ways you can assess your child’s weight.

-Your pediatrician or family doctor will likely measure your child’s height and weight to monitor growth patterns during regular appointments.
-Most doctors use clinical growth charts to make these determinations.
+The doctor will likely measure your child’s height and weight to monitor growth patterns during regular appointments.
+Most doctors use clinical growth charts to do this.

 BMI-for-age growth charts can be accessed at the National Center for Chronic Disease Prevention and Health Promotion website.